Chasiv Yar

 Chasiv Yar (Часів Яр, /uk/) is a city in Bakhmut Raion, Donetsk Oblast, Ukraine.
-It is located 10 km west of Bakhmut and is the center of Chasiv Yar urban hromada.
-In January 2022, it had a population of 12,250, though RBC News claimed the population in May 2024 had been reduced to 600 due to evacuations from Russian shelling and fighting within the city.
+Largely in ruins since the mid-2020s as a result of the Russo-Ukraine War, the January 2022 pre-war population of 12,250 had decreased to approximately 600 by May 2024 due to evacuations from Russian shelling and fighting within the city, according to RBC News.

+It is located 10 km west of Bakhmut and was the administrative center of Chasiv Yar urban hromada before the war.

 The Siverskyi Donets – Donbas Canal runs through the east of Chasiv Yar.
 Just a small part of the city – the Kanal microdistrict – is east of the canal.

 History

 Early development

 Chasiv Yar as a notable settlement can be traced back to 1876 when a Russian noble established a refractory site to process local clay that is abundant in the area.

 Originally known as Hruzke or Pleshcheieve, the settlement grew alongside the clay industry.
 These industries played a pivotal role in the economic growth of the region, attracting settlers and laborers to the area.